What is Airport CDM ?

 - NMOC: better adherence to slots, optimised use of airspace capacity

 A-CDM in Frankfurt

 In April 2008, Fraport AG and DFS initiated an Airport CDM project at Frankfurt Airport.
-The Project aimed for developing the A-CDM procedure for Frankfurt based on European standards, the necessary system adaptations and adopting A-CDM into regular operation.
+The Project aimed to develop the A-CDM procedure for Frankfurt based on European standards, necessary system adaptations and adopting A-CDM into a regular operation.

-After a highly intensive working phase the Airport CDM process has been successfully and on time put into regular operations at Frankfurt Airport in February 2011.
-Frankfurt was the fourth airport after Munich, Brussels, Paris CDG, which implemented the A-CDM procedure completely including the data link to the network management unit in Brussels and the six A-CDM concept elements.
+After an intensive working phase the Airport CDM process has been successfully and on time put into regular operations at Frankfurt Airport in February 2011.
+Frankfurt isthe fourth airport after Munich, Brussels, Paris CDG, to implement the A-CDM procedure completely including the data link to the network management unit in Brussels and the six A-CDM concept elements.

-The implementation of Airport CDM improved the airside processes and utilized slots more efficiently.
-This is reflected in a higher outbound punctuality and an improved utilization of resources of all partners involved.
+The implementation of Airport CDM improves the airside processes and utilizes slots more efficiently.
+This is reflected in a greater outbound punctuality and an improved utilization of resources for all partners involved.

-The Airport CDM implementation project has been finished by the end of 2011.
+The Airport CDM implementation project was finished at the end of 2011.
 Since that time the A-CDM responsibilities and support have been integrated into line organization of Fraport and DFS-Tower FRA.